Amazon FBA Business Plan Template

 It is often advised that you should keep your business plan to a one-page document in the early stages of building your business.
 This will help to gain clarity through brevity.
 A good tool to help is Plan Cruncher.

-Plan Cruncher is a web tool that creates a one-page (give or take), visual summary of the meaning behind your.
+Plan Cruncher is a web tool that creates a one-page (give or take), visual summary of the meaning behind your business plan.
 It is only composed of compact descriptions and visual icons to expand your thoughts into tweet-sized paragraphs composed of 280 characters in bullets.

 While this is not geared towards replacing the conventional business plan templates, it can serve as an interesting deviation to establish your plan overview in a quicker, direct, and more functional manner.